Skip to content

 Final Thoughts

-This part of China will certainly capture your attention with its incredible landscapes and rich spirituality.
+This part of China will undoubtedly capture your attention with its incredible landscapes and rich spirituality.
 If you are lucky, you might also catch a glimpse of some of the endangered animals that live in the area.

-As I mentioned earlier, you might want to consider traveling with a specialized tour company that will assist you in all the details and also remind you of some of the sensitive topics to avoid in the area.
+As I mentioned earlier, you might want to consider traveling with a specialized tour company that will handle all the details and remind you of sensitive topics to avoid in the area.
+If you want more information, feel free to DM me on Instagram.